mertvn/vnsorter/README.md

 1. Install Ruby >2.7 [Windows](https://rubyinstaller.org/downloads/)

+2. Install GTK3 with `gem install gtk3`

-2. Clone/download this repository
+3. Clone/download this repository

-3. `cd` into the project directory and run `ruby lib/main.rb` or use the .bat or .sh files
+4. `cd` into the project directory and run `ruby lib/main.rb` or use the .bat or .sh files

 ## Configuration